 2. Based on the mentioned long experience, the characteristics of the cold battery described above and the test done in the recent past it is proposed to review the current classification of Sodium - Metal Chloride battery (UN3292, last discussed document: ST/SG/AC.10/C.3/2010/30) in order to apply less restrictive transportation conditions than those required by the current classification.

 3. Add the following sentence at the end of special provision 239:

-“Cells and batteries containing sodium tetrachloroaluminate when carried in cold state below 98°C are not subject to these Regulations,
+“Cells and batteries containing sodium tetrachloroaluminate when carried in cold state below 98°C are not subject to these Regulations, provided they meet the following standards: